 College Changes Everything™ is a College Access Movement initiated by the Illinois Student Assistance Commission (ISAC).
 Its goal is to tell a story: how postsecondary education changes lives.

-Please join ISAC on July 11 in Tinley Park for the third statewide College Changes Everything conference to support Illinois as it works to reach its goal to increase the proportion of adults in Illinois with high-quality degrees and credentials to 60% by the year 2025.
-Registration is now open at the conference website!
+On July 17, 2014 in Tinley Park ISAC hosted its fourth annual statewide College Changes Everything conference to support Illinois as it works to reach its goal to increase the proportion of adults in Illinois with high-quality degrees and credentials to 60% by the year 2025.
+Conference materials and guest presentations now available on CCE webpage!